Michael Savage: Dispute with CAIR

 In early November 2007, the Council on American–Islamic Relations (CAIR) called on radio listeners to contact companies that advertise on Savage's program to express their concerns about his comments concerning Muslims.
 Savage was quoted as saying Muslims "need deportation", and that adherents of Islam would do well to "take your religion and shove it up your behind" because "I'm sick of you."
-On his show and website, Savage answered by accusing CAIR of supporting Hamas.

 On November 5, 2007, following a campaign by CAIR meant to get Savage off the air by alerting his sponsors to the nature of his comments, Citrix Systems, Inc. pulled its advertisements from his show.

 Savage sued CAIR for copyright infringement for using excerpts from his show on CAIR's website.
 The suit alleged that CAIR's repackaging of Savage's comments was "deliberately designed to obscure the specific message conveyed by Michael Savage".
 The excerpts included Savage's characterization of the Qur'an as "a throwback document" and a "book of hate".
 CAIR called the suit "bizarre, sloppy and baseless".
 On July 25, 2008, United States district court Judge Susan Illston dismissed Savage's suit against CAIR, holding that the posting of the audio clip was protected under fair use.
 The court gave Savage the opportunity to file an amended complaint if he wanted to try to cure the defects in his suit.
 That amended complaint alleged that CAIR was a RICO conspirator in support of terror, including the 9/11 terror attack on the World Trade Center.
 Permission was granted to allow that filing but on August 14, 2008, however, Savage's lawyer, Daniel Horowitz, announced that Savage would not file an amended complaint and would drop the case.
-CAIR then sought attorneys fees against Savage, Judge Illston denied that request.
+CAIR then sought attorneys fees against Savage; Judge Illston denied that request.